tabholt/detecting_edgeworth_cycles/README.md

 # Detecting Edgeworth Cycles
 Replication package for paper "[Detecting Edgeworth Cycles](https://ssrn.com/abstract=3934367)" by Timothy Holt, Mitsuru Igami, and Simon Scheidegger (2023).
+We hope that this repository can also serve as a "sandbox" for researchers interested in studying gasoline price data in more detail by providing various tools to assist in the data analysis process.

-The scripts in this repository allow the user to test the various parametric, random forest, and LSTM models that were detailed in the paper, and plot random samples of the labeled data.
+The scripts in this repository allow the user to:
+- Test the various parametric, random forest, and LSTM models that were detailed in the paper.
+- Plot random samples of the labeled data.
+- Use the non-parametric machine learning models to classify external data.
+- Efficiently parse the [Tankerkoenig](https://tankerkoenig@dev.azure.com/tankerkoenig/tankerkoenig-data/_git/tankerkoenig-data) German retail gasoline price data into easily usable data structures including CSV.

 ## Cloning the Repository
 To run the code, you must first download (clone) this repository: